Goldberg Segalla LLP

 Thursday: 08:30 AM-05:30 PM

 About this office:

-Goldberg Segalla is a law firm more nearly 200 lawyer strong, with 12 offices across the northeastern United States (spanning New York, Illinois, New Jersey, Pennsylvania, and Connecticut) and in Europe (in London, where we operate as Goldberg Segalla Global LLP).
+Goldberg Segalla is a law firm more than 200 lawyer strong, with 12 offices across the northeastern United States (spanning New York, Illinois, New Jersey, Pennsylvania, and Connecticut) and in Europe (in London, where we operate as Goldberg Segalla Global LLP).
 We counsel and protect the interests of regional, national, and international clients, including a number of Fortune 100 companies, in a wide range of industries.
 We handle all forms of dispute resolution and provide proactive counsel that helps clients minimize and manage risk in a broad array of areas.